joeccmou/DBCFileInfo/README.md

 Date: 2019/3/20 22:10:03
 the automatic code generation function works.
 Only for Intel order(little endian) right now.

+Date: 2019/3/21 21:11:16
+add support for motorola order. now, all the signals can be automatically converted to C languange program

 # User Guidance
 1. Output Message Structure and Initialization Function